Questions frequently asked by our physicians, midwives, nurse practitioners, clinical pharmacists and dentists.

 - less time spent chasing results and charts

 - increased ability to provide safe patient care

 - easier to collaborate across facilities

 - simultaneous access to information, with multiple clinicians able to access the same chart at the same time

 - richer data for improved analytics and reporting capabilities to better inform care decisions

-Yes, we will still be using verbal and telephone orders in situations where clinicians cannot input orders themselves or are not able to get to a computer or mobile device.
-The Orders and Results Team have been determining the approach for verbal and telephone orders.
+Yes, verbal and telephone orders will still be used in situations where providers cannot input orders themselves or are not able to get to a computer or mobile device.